benjimeistro/BitronBV2010-10_FWUpgrade/README.md

-# Bitron BV2010/10 Firmware Upgrade Method.
+# Bitron BV AV2010/10 Firmware Upgrade Method.
-Bitron BV2010/10 ZigBee USB Stick FW Upgrade Procedure.
+Bitron BV AV2010/10 ZigBee USB Stick FW Upgrade Procedure.

 ***I DO NOT HOLD ANY RESPONSIBILTY FOR METHODS PROPOSED BELOW THIS WAS JUST MY WORKING METHOD TO UPGRADE THE FW AND NOTES TO HELP ME REMEMBER THE PROCESS***

 Background:
-The Bitron BV2010 Funkstick I bought from Amazon was loaded with FW version 5.8.0.
+The Bitron BV AV2010/10 Funkstick I bought from Amazon was loaded with FW version 5.8.0.

 Which worked on my OpenHAB system but not very well. :(

-I had kept an eye on FW upgrade methods for the Bitron BV2010/10, but nothing concrete had arisen.
+I had kept an eye on FW upgrade methods for the Bitron BV AV2010/10, but nothing concrete had arisen.

 There was this link here: